altabering/altadata-python/docs/pages/get_data.rst

     - ``YOUR_API_KEY`` stands for your Alta Data API key.
     - ``PRODUCT_CODE`` is a code created to use the Data Product with API.

-You can find the **product code** in the api section of the data product page.
+You can find the **product code** in the API section of the data product page.

 Get All Data
 --------------------------

-You can get the entire data with the code below.
-This function returns List of dict by default.
+You can get the entire data with the code below. :func:`~altadata.AltaDataAPI.get_data` returns **list of dict** by default.

 .. code:: python